 They have often helped me move from a negative place to a place that is more positive, productive and just feels good!
 It is during these experiences that we can realize the incredible effect that our thoughts have on our bodies.
 My run this morning started out as heavy and sluggish.
 I was really struggling and I didn't like it.
 Then I remembered one of my favorite affirmations and began repeating it: "I am a strong and healthy runner."
 Shortly after I began to feel better and running felt easier and definitely more enjoyable.

-Positive Affirmations help to bring us back to a more positive, feel-good state so we can enjoy running!
+The 10 Most Powerful Affirmations for Runners can help bring us back to a more positive, feel-good state so we can enjoy running!

 If we let our running posture collapse, it can cause us to feel sluggish and running feels harder.
 Our shoulders come forward, our head drops, we drag our feet and our whole body feels heavier.
 Breathing becomes laboured and running requires much more effort.
 It becomes a sluggish run!